marchoy/expression-evaluator-and-simplifier/README.md

 7
 ```

-The following EBNF grammar defines a valid explression for `expr`:
+The following EBNF grammar defines a valid expression for `expr`:
 ```
 expr = "(" expr "+" expr ")"
      | "(" expr "-" expr ")"